 Monitor, notify and implement any changes or modifications to State laws and/or regulations affecting Collection and/or payment distribution activities.

-Provide Court access to Banner at the courthouse for running of reports for criminal Fines, Fees, Forfeitures, and Assessments, Trusts, Victim Restitution, Trial Court Funding and Law Library for monthly balancing.
+Provide Court access to Banner at the courthouse for running of reports for criminal Fines, Fees, Forfeitures, Assessments, Trusts, and Victim Restitution for monthly balancing.

 FINANCIAL PROVISIONS

 County shall reimburse Court for Collections costs incurred for criminal cases.
 Court will submit monthly invoices based on timesheets for actual salary and benefit costs, and supplies incurred by Court as documented on time records.
 Court will provide County with an acceptable methodology in calculating overhead to be mutually agreed upon.
-An annual estimate of these costs shall be provided to the County.
-If direct billed costs are more than five percent (5%) above estimated costs, then prior to Court charging County for the services provided herein, Court and County shall meet to discuss the increase promptly after the increase is determined by Court to be necessary.
-Any agreement to the amount of the increase shall be in writing.

 Court and County shall maintain an accounting system and supporting fiscal records to comply with State audit requirements related to the services to be performed under this Exhibit D for the Comprehensive Collections Program.

-EXHIBIT E

-GRAND JURY SERVICES

-GRAND JURY SERVICES

-Court will not provide GJ services beyond September 30, 2012.
-There will be no charges to County between July 1, 2012 and September 30, 2012.
-County may designate a staff person to assume Grand Jury services by not later than August 31, 2012.

 .